codehsbooks/apjava/Methods/strings-and-characters.md

 Just like how there is a String class that lets us use a variety of different methods on Strings, there is also a Character class.
 The Character class lets us use a variety of different methods on characters.

-**Important: `Character` is different than `char`.** `Character` is an object while `char` is a primitive.
+**Important: `Character` is different than `char`.** `Character` is a class while `char` is a primitive type.
 You can not use methods on the primitive type, `char`.
 You will learn more about these differences and why they exist in future chapters.

 ### Useful Methods in the Character Class